Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

     - The menus are intuitive and appear in sequence after selection to guide the user.
     - The map draws on the google maps api to populate the data based on the user selections.
     - Pins are clickable and provide name & address data with a button for more info to click on.
-    - The more info button draws data from the locations file and presents it to the user.
-        - The more info functions differentiates between larger screens sizes and mobile.
-        - There was place on larger screens to present the data side by side with the map, once clicked the map moves to the left and a table with the addtional info is presented.
-        - For mobiles, as the more info data section would be included below the map, it was decided to instead use a popup div that overlays the map and presents the same information but in a more mobile user friendly way.
-    - The site also includes a form, this is still under construction but when completed would allow users of the site to suggest locations that could be reviewed and included on the site.

-### <ins>Future_Enhancements</ins>
-As described above in the [Introduction](#Introduction) section, there was a shorter that expected lead time to deployment.
-The site was deployed and included here are a list of addtional features that were being considered if time permitted.
- - A carousel of images in the hero image section to improve visual effects on loading the page.
- - Interactive Map;
-    - Upon clicking the pin, the map would zoom to the location of the selected pin.

- - Form Section;
-    - add email service to send e-mails
-    - include an responce on screen when mail is sent.
-    - include a confirmation e-mail to the submitter.

 [Index](#Index)
 - - - -